Programme Brochure

 Introduction To Brittany Université (BU)

 This may be unbelievable for students and parents, because few universities are willing to accept 100% of courses from other universities.
 Established in 2019, Brittany Université’s transcendence philosophy is to bring students education across universities and national boundaries.
-The mission of Britney University is to provide vocational education according to the needs of society at any time, laying a solid foundation for the employment and career development of our students.
+The mission of Brittany University is to provide vocational education according to the needs of society at any time, laying a solid foundation for the employment and career development of our students.
 Education summarizes the training and promotion of knowledge and ability.

 For this purpose, the master and doctoral programs of the of Brittany Université in France have been recognised by the Croatian VERN’ University (VERN’ University) for quality.
 As such, VERN’ University Sciences agreed to also award Brittany’s Université MBA and DBA students with an additional award in recognition of the quality of the programme.